Meet Bulamu Healthcare’s Leadership Team

 Trent Fuenmayor, MBA

-Trent Fuenmayor has worked in project management and change execution for a variety of NGOs in East Africa, where he lived for six years, and in the Middle East.
+Trent Fuenmayor currently serves on the contact tracing team for COVID-19 with Partners In Health, with a focus on multiple states in the U.S. Previously, Trent worked in project management and change execution for a variety of NGOs in East Africa, where he lived for six years, and in the Middle East.
 He was Director of Development for the Irene Gleeson Foundation in Uganda from 2013 to 2015 and then served two years as Acting Country Director of Tutapona Trauma Rehabilitation in Uganda and Iraq.
 Most recently, he has been a Senior Management Associate Intern at Bridgewater Associates, working on their change management team.
 Trent holds a Bachelor of Arts from Princeton University, majoring in Religion and African Studies.
-He is a member of the class of 2020 for his MBA at the Yale School of Management with an emphasis on organizational leadership and social enterprise, as well as the class of 2020 for a Master of Arts in Religion at the Yale Divinity School.
+He received his MBA from the Yale School of Management with an emphasis on organizational leadership and social enterprise, as well as a Master of Arts in Religion at the Yale Divinity School.

 Moses Galukande, MMed, PhD